ray-project/ray/doc/source/train/user-guides/using-gpus.rst

 (PyTorch) Setting the communication backend
 """""""""""""""""""""""""""""""""""""""""""

 PyTorch supports a few communication backends such as MPI, Gloo and NCCL natively.
 Intel® Gaudi® AI accelerator support for distributed communication can be enabled using Habana Collective Communication Library (HCCL) backend.
-When using HPU resources, You can set HCCL as the communication backend by configuring a :class:`~ray.train.torch.TorchConfig` and pass it into the :class:`~ray.train.torch.TorchTrainer` as follows.
+When using HPU resources, You can set HCCL as the communication backend by configuring a :class:`~ray.train.torch.TorchConfig` and passing it into the :class:`~ray.train.torch.TorchTrainer` as follows.

 .. testcode::
     :hide: